Monday, May 31, 2021

 Weigh the Ways You Portray Item Weight

 Holding an item usually increases the consumer’s willingness to buy it because it gives a sense of ownership.
-But the grasp also provides information about the item’s weight, and that could discourage purchase.
+However, the grasp also provides information about the item’s weight, and that could discourage purchase.
 If the item will be carried around, such as is true with a mobile phone or laptop computer, the perception of substantial heft can be considered negative.

 The recommendation, then, is to maintain low visual density in marketing materials for items where portability is a desirable feature.
 On the other hand, when stability and heft are desirable product features, such as with a home safe, darker colors and more crowded visual displays would be advantages.